lavinia roberts

 Annie Diggs, journalist, orator, poet, advocate of women’s rights, temperance worker, and populist advocate, brainstorms various potential headlines for her newspaper, The Kansas Liberal, and shares key moments of her life and work as an activist.

-Dixon Place, (reading) NYC, NY, Feb.
+Dixon Place, (Reading) NYC, NY – Feb.
 2019

-Paul Artspace: 2018 Year In Review Exhibition, Bermuda Projects, (recording), Ferguson, MO, Dec.
+Paul Artspace: 2018 Year In Review Exhibition, Bermuda Projects, (Audio Drama), Ferguson, MO – Dec.
 2018

 Image courtesy of Cecilia Roberts.